rsocket/rsocket-swift/README.md

 ### Interaction Model
 [ ] Request/Response

+In the following phases, the plan is to implmement the server APIs along with support for

+- All interaction models.
+- Leasing and flow control.

 ## Dependencies

 - SwiftNIO - Async IO library on iOS
-- Combine - Rreactive-streams implementation
+- Combine - Reactive-streams implementation
 - Swift-concurrency - Concurrency support in Swift